 June 2017 – Ongoing

-June 29, 2017: Texas Attorney General Ken Paxton and nine states involved in a 2015 lawsuit that ended the DACA 2014 companion program Deferred Action for Parents of Americans (DAPA) threaten to amend the lawsuit to challenge DACA if the initiative is not rescinded by September 5.
+June 29, 2017: Texas Attorney General Ken Paxton and nine states involved in a 2015 lawsuit that ended the initiative of Deferred Action for Parents of Americans (DAPA) and an accompanying expansion of DACA 2012 threaten to amend the lawsuit to challenge DACA 2012 if the initiative is not rescinded by September 5.
 The states’ request is at odds with previous assertions throughout the DAPA case that they were not challenging the original DACA initiative.

 September 5, 2017: U.S. Attorney General Jeff Sessions announces the Trump administration’s decision to rescind DACA.
 The government sets an arbitrary one-month deadline to cease accepting new DACA applications and a six-month deadline – March 5, 2018 – to stop processing DACA renewal requests.
-The move sets off a series of lawsuits including Regents of the University of California v.
+The move sets off a series of lawsuits, including Regents of the University of California v.
 Department of Homeland Security, Batalla Vidal v.
 United States, and State of New York v.
-Trump, that result in temporary injunctions that keep DACA alive.
+Trump, that result in temporary injunctions to keep DACA alive, though limited to renewals.

 May 1, 2018: Seven states, led by Texas, file a lawsuit, Texas v.
 United States, in the United States District Court for the Southern District of Texas challenging DACA.
 The case comes nearly six years after the initiative was put in place.
 The court transfers the case to U.S. District Court Judge Andrew Hanen.

 May 8, 2018: MALDEF files a motion for intervention in Texas v.
-United States on behalf of 22 DACA recipients who say they would be inadequately represented by the Trump administration officials named as defendants in the litigation.
+United States on behalf of 22 DACA recipients who argue that they would be inadequately represented by the Trump administration officials named as defendants in the litigation.

 May 15, 2018: Judge Hanen grants MALDEF’s motion to intervene in Texas v.
 United States on behalf of 22 DACA recipients who argued that they would be inadequately represented by the Trump administration, given the administration’s public opposition to DACA.